loadsmart/django-jaiminho/README.md

 ### Configuration options

 - PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False
+- DELETE_AFTER_SEND - Delete the event from the outbox table immediately after a successful send
 - DEFAULT_ENCODER - Default Encoder for the payload (overwritable in the function call)